-Last night at sunset I took the opportunity to visit Oil Silo 468, a retired oil silo on the sea shores of Helsinki, that a couple of years ago was transformed into a permanent urban light installation.Oil Silo 468 is most definitely a hidden secret of Helsinki, the capital of Finland, as it is rarely open to the public but now during three weekends in September and October it can be accessed on Saturday and Sunday nights.The urban artwork stands right by the water in the district of Kruunuvuorenranta fairly close to Kruunuvuori Ghost Town that I wrote earlier about.
-Even though the location is only a couple of kilometres from Helsinki city centre you really have to make an effort to get here as this place is pretty much in the middle of nowhere in a former oil harbour.Having said that, the light artwork of Oil Silo 468 (Öljysäiliö 468 in Finnish) represents the area’s long history as an oil harbour and oil terminal.The steel shell of Oil Silo 468 is punched with 2012 holes letting the daylight flood inside during the day creating absolutely gorgeous shadows on the northern walls with no perforations.The silo is huge in size and from the inside it is painted deep red.Last night the sun made the silo bathe in beautiful pink light before setting behind Helsinki city centre horizon.
-Together with dark blue sea and trees dressed in orange and yellow autumn foliage the scenery was spectacular.After sunset the 2012 openings of Oil Silo 468 were illuminated by led lights placed on the interior creating a fascinating light display.From the outside the silo glowed like a white lantern when the lights went on and off.When the evening turned into night the light became deep red referring to the former use of the silo as a container of energy.
+Last night at sunset I took the opportunity to visit Oil Silo 468 (Öljysäiliö 468), a retired oil silo on the sea shores of Helsinki, that a couple of years ago was transformed into a permanent urban light installation.Oil Silo 468 is most definitely a hidden secret of Helsinki, the capital of Finland, as it is rarely open to the public but now during three weekends in September and October it can be accessed on Saturday and Sunday nights.The urban artwork stands right by the water in the district of Kruunuvuorenranta fairly close to Kruunuvuori Ghost Town’s abandoned villas.
+Even though the location is only a couple of kilometres from Helsinki city centre you really have to make an effort to get here as this place is pretty much in the middle of nowhere in a former oil harbour.Having said that, the light artwork of Oil Silo 468 represents the area’s long history as an oil harbour and oil terminal.The steel shell of Oil Silo 468 is punched with 2012 holes letting daylight flood inside during the day creating absolutely gorgeous shadows on the northern walls with no perforations.The silo is huge in size and the interiors are painted deep red.Last night the sun made the silo bathe in beautiful pink light before setting behind Helsinki city centre horizon.
+Together with dark blue sea and trees dressed in orange and yellow autumn foliage the scenery was spectacular.After sunset the 2012 openings of Oil Silo 468 were illuminated by led lights placed on the interior creating a fascinating light display.From the outside the silo glowed like a white lantern as the lights went on and off.When the evening turned into night the light became deep red referring to the former use of the silo as a container of energy.
 I was told that the rhythm of the led lights is dictated by weather conditions such as wind speed creating continually changing light patterns.

 Did you like this blog post?
 Read more about Helsinki: